benbucksch/sasl-rememberme/draft-bucksch-sasl-rememberme.md

 S: * OK ACME IMAP Server v1.23 is ready
 C: 22 CAPABILITY
 S: 22 CAPABILITY IMAP4rev1 IMAP4rev2 AUTH=PASSKEY AUTH=REMEMBERME
-C: 23 AUTHENTICATE REMEMBERME AEC6576576557
+C: 23 AUTHENTICATE REMEMBERME QUVDNjU3NjU3NjU1Nwo=
 S: 23 OK AUTHENTICATE completed
 ```

+In the above example the token is "AEC6576576557" which is base64-encoded
+according to IMAP SASL profile.

 # Requirements on the token

-1. The token MUST also allow the server to infer the username.
-The
+1. The token MUST also allow the server to infer the authentication identity.
-token alone must be sufficient to log in.
+The token alone must be sufficient to log in.
+This SASL mechanism doesn't support separate authorization identities.
 2. The token MUST NOT expire.
 (ALTERNATIVE EXPIRY: The token MUST be valid for at least 30 days.)
 3. The server SHOULD be able to revoke the tokens,
 in case this specific user account or device was compromised.
-In this case, the login MUST fail and the SASL error message
+In this case, the authentication MUST fail and the SASL error message
 MUST explain the situation to the user and give instructions
 how to remedy the situation.